HOW TO IMPLEMENT STRONG FINANCIAL PLANNING CULTURE IN PROJECT MANAGEMENT

 - Create individual categories and tag hierarchy.

 PPM Express also has a reporting pack and OData interface for Microsoft Power BI.
-This gives any authorized user the opportunity to aggregate and analyze data as well as get user-friendly reports in an easy-to-use environment.
+This gives any authorized user the opportunity to extract data from all integrated project management systems and analyze it, as well as get user-friendly reports in an easy-to-use environment.
 Users also can create multiple comparison scenarios: compare totals, forecasts, forecasts vs. actuals, planned spending vs. actual spending, and cost categories in portfolios and projects as well as separate portfolios against each other.